agancsos/python/gmail_scanner/README.md

 * User may or may not have spam and/or malicious emails.
 * User may or may not have multiple folders in their mailbox.
 * User has a configuration file.
+* User has access to GCP.
+* User has a project in GCP.
+* User grants the project access to their GMail account.

 ## Requirements
 * The program will provide the user with an option for continuous scanning.